LibreTask/backend/README.md

-Algernon - a minimalist task manager.
+LibreTask - a minimalist task manager.

-Visit the website at https://algernon.io.
+Visit the website at https://libretask.org.